 Credit Card Fraud in Alabama

-Defending Credit Card Fraud
+Defending Credit Card Fraud in Alabama

 Fraud Defense Lawyer | Crumbley-Blackwell & Associates, P.C.

-What is Considered Credit Card Fraud in AL?
+What is Considered Credit Card Fraud?

 Credit Card Fraud occurs if an individual uses or attempts to use credit or debit cards in an unlawful manner in efforts to obtain services, property, products, or any item with monetary value.
 If a person commits one of the acts listed above, they could be charged with credit card fraud.
 If you are aware of your actions and continue to use the credit or debit card, you are considered liable for credit card fraud charges.
 Especially if you have the knowledge that: